gabrielstellini/Simple-Angular-Shopping/README.md

 It makes use of the following technologies to achieve this:

 MongoDB
+PHP 5.6/Apache with Mongodb driver
-Angular 2
+Angular 4

-This project was created using [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Installation/Hosting
 To host the website, use the following commands: